suites-dev/docs.suites.dev/docs/overview/migrating-from-automock.md

 ---
 sidebar_position: 7
 title: Migrating from Automock
-description: Migrating from Automock to Suites
+description: Learn how to migrate your existing Automock tests to Suites
 ---

 ## Introduction